Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 Installation will require just a 1-2-3 of:

-1. Create virtual environment
+1. 'python -m venv venv` to create virtual environment.
-2. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`.
-3. `python -m pytest` and `playwright install`
+3. `playwright install` to load Playwright browsers.

 We use a number of hooks for utilities and featues.